Camble/LiveryLink/README.md

 # Livery Link

+> Note: From v0.22.0, releases of Livery Link will include a zipped folder to make installation easier.
+If you are on v0.19.0 or earlier, you will need to manually update to the newer version before the auto-updater will handle this new folder structure.

 ## Requirements

 - .NET 8 is required to run Livery Link.
 You will be prompted to install it if you don't already have it.